openalea/lpy/doc/user/turtle.rst

 *Drawing lines*
 ---------------

-The primitive **LineTo** allows to draw a cylinder from the current position of the turtle to coordinates given in arguments.
+The primitive **LineTo** allows to draw a cylinder from the current position of the Turtle to coordinates given in arguments.
 The topdiameter can also be given as a fourth argument.
 Such as other primitives using coordinates, a vector can be used.

 .. code-block:: python